jcalabres/pwnbox-docker/README.md

 # About
-Custom box of pwnbox.
-A docker box with tools for binary reverse engineering and exploitation.
-It's primarily geared towards Capture The Flag competitions.
+Docker box with tools for binary reverse engineering.
+Based on pwnbox.

-# Go forth, and CTF
+# Go forth, and Reverse Engineering!
 •_•)

 ( •_•)>⌐■-■